 - Professional and commercial equipment not typically used by the public.

 - Equipment that is capable of receiving or playing video programming, but is primarily designed for other purposes, and for which the FCC has waived the closed captioning requirements.

 - DVD players that do not currently render or pass through captions and Blu-ray players.

 - These requirements apply to equipment manufactured on or after January 1, 2014.

 Filing a complaint

-Complaints about the display of closed captioning by equipment that receives, plays back, or records video programming may be submitted to the FCC by phone or mail.
+Complaints about the display of closed captioning by equipment that receives, plays back, or records video programming may be submitted through the FCC's online Consumer Complaint Center.
+Complaints may also be submitted to the FCC by phone or mail.

 - By phone: 1-888-CALL-FCC (1-888-225-5322); TTY: 1-888-TELL-FCC (1-888-835-5322); ASL: 1-844-432-2275

 - By mail (please include your name, address, contact information and as much detail about your complaint as possible):